Farama-Foundation/PettingZoo/README.md

 dones = {0:[first agents done state], 1:[second agents done state] ... n:[n-1th agents done state]}
 ```

+When some agents are `done` and other's are not, the `done` agents don't respond to input, and return 0s for their entire output space.

 ## Utils

 For games that support manual control, you can run the following script to play the game yourself to try them out: